dineshmetkari/springcoreDependencyInjectionByAnnotation/README.md

 You can convert this example to an Eclipse IDE project by going to folder where pom.xml is, and use the command : mvn eclipse:eclipse

-Get the sources of the example from GitHub
+Get the sources of the example from the following GitHub url : https://github.com/codercocoon/springcoreDependencyInjectionByAnnotation.git
+Or Download a .zip file :